The small Haworthia Retusa [ha-WORTH-ee-a re-TOO-suh] is a popular succulent plant with a short rosette of thick, triangular leaves.

 Several plants can be grown together in a container.
 In fact, people often choose to grow star cactus in clusters in wide dishes.

 These small plants shouldn’t need transplanting.
-As they only grow to four or five inches, the container that you start it in should provide a home for the entire life of the plant.
+As they only grow to four or five inches, the container you start it in should provide a home for the entire plant life.

 If you decide to place Haworthia retusa in a new container, transplant it in the spring or early summer.
 Use the same soil recommendation.

 It’s a relatively slow-growing succulent, but it may start to produce offsets.
-Transplanting is a good time to remove these growths and use them for propagation.
+Transplanting is a good time to remove and use these growths for propagation.

 Maintenance and Grooming

 After the small white flowers wilt, you may need to clean up the dried petals.
-Other than this basic task, no grooming is needed for these garden succulents.
+Other than this basic task, no grooming is needed for these small succulents.

 Propagating Star Cactus Haworthia